pokt-network/poktroll/docusaurus/docs/protocol/upgrades/module_params.md

   # ... the rest of the response
 ```

-Submitting the transaction to increase the block size:
+To submit the transaction that increases the block size:
 ```bash
 poktrolld tx authz exec tools/scripts/params/consensus_increase_block_size.json --from pnf --yes
 ```

-After upgrade:
+After the upgrade:
 ```yaml
 params:
   block: